dairycultist/NoMoreWandering/README.md

 getting iron tools should be a _big achievement_

-tank u uncleacid for the cherry textures :3
+tank u uncleacid for the cherry tree + copper block textures :3

 ## World